MadawiBinShawiah/SA_real_estate_analysis/README.md

 *Code Folder* : contains the EDA code and the AQAR dataset.

 *AQAR Visualization plots Folder* : contains all Visualization plots.

+*Docs* : contains the AQAR Report and AQAR presentation.